renovatebot/renovate/docs/usage/configuration-options.md

 ## description

 The description field can be used inside any configuration object to add a human-readable description of the object's config purpose.
-Descriptions fields embedded within presets are also collated as part of the onboarding description.
+A description field embedded within a preset is also collated as part of the onboarding description unless the preset only consists of presets itself.
+Presets which consist only of other presets have their own description omitted from the onboarding description because they will be fully described by the preset descriptions within.

 ## digest